ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4260-evaluation-board/low-level-development.md

 One of the essential aspects that allow you to develop your own firmware is the hardware schematics.
 This allows you to understand the connections between the inner MCU and the LoRa transceiver.

 :::tip NOTE
-The RAK4260 Evaluation Board covers only the high-frequency LoRaWAN bands (864&nbsp;MHz to 923&nbsp;MHz).
+The RAK4260 Evaluation Board covers only the high-frequency LoRaWAN bands (864 MHz to 923 MHz).
 :::

 Check the [LoRaWAN frequencies by country](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html).